-Water originating from fast-flowing rivers with significant agricultural activity (particularly vegetable production) can act as a source of nematode infestation.
-Such water is however a minor source in comparison to the other two sources.
+Water originating from fast-flowing rivers with significant agricultural activity (particularly vegetable production) can act as a nematode infestation source.
+Such water is however a minor source of infestation in comparison to the other two sources.
 The percentage of nematodes that originates from water is minimal.
 The build-up of nematodes in the soil is thus slow.
-If planting is commenced in relatively clean soil, then the vines will 'resist' this slow build-up of nematodes.
+If planting is commenced in relatively clean soil, then the trees will 'resist' this build-up of nematodes.